|

 note names are listed in a panel.
 The rhythm doesn't matter, all you need to do

 is play the notes.
+Please omit grace-notes, appoggiaturas, acciaccaturas and other ornaments, as these are not reflected in the database, though they certainly are shown in the musical notation panels.
 You may click fewer than 10 notes, in which case the search

 will be wider and the dictionary may return more matches.
 You may click

 more than 10 notes, in which case notes after the 10th will be ignored.
-Once you
+If

-have typed the notes, simply click the green button "Look this up".
+Once you have played the notes, simply click the green button Search for

 The system will look up your tune in its database.